knilssen/F1_2018_UDP/f1_go/README.md

 ### To run the UDP client + websocket

-Create a new project in your go path and copy the following items like such:
+Create a new project in your go path and copy the following items like such inside your gopath projects area:

 ```
 [folder] *Project_Name*